UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit.md

 > Packages all the EML files found in `path/to/directory` and any subfolders into a mailbag named "fundraising_emails" with PDF and WARC derivatives with the PDF derivatives using headless Chrome. `mailbagit` will use the both the directory structure of the EMLs as well as any `X-Folder` headers to arrange derivatives.

 > This examples also uses the `-r` (dry-run) flag, which will parse all EML files, but will not move, change, or package them into a mailbag.
 If there are any parsing errors, this will write an error report to the  `fundraising_emails_errors` directory.

+💡 `mailbagit` can also package the .ost file that the Microsoft Outlook desktop client uses to store email locally.
+OSTs are just treated as PSTs.
+If you use Outlook, you might be able to find your local OST file at `C:\Users\[username]\AppData\Local\Microsoft\Outlook`.

 ## Arguments